sebastienrousseau/libmake/README.md

 ## Getting Started 🚀

-It takes just a few minutes to get up and running with `LibMake`.
+It takes just a few seconds to get up and running with `LibMake`.

 ### Installation